 This dedicated learner believes that the intense Microverse program will help him to achieve his dream of being a great software developer.
 For Habib Payenda, Microverse is legit!

 Is Microverse legit?
 You mean, does Microverse deliver on its promises?

-Claims made by Microverse to offer real world programming experience through pair programming and building real world projects, so far, are highly probable if you can commit to the basic requirements of Microverse.
+Claims made by Microverse to offer real world programming experience through pair programming and building real world projects, so far, are highly probable.
 No job outcome can be 100% certain, though the likelihood of successful employment is visible through the success of Microverse alums.

 But, do not just take Microverse at their word alone.
 Based on a sample of past and present Microverse students interviewed, remarkably, 100% of interviewees agree that their time spent with Microverse was worth it.